nastanford/KnowledgeBase/KnowledgeBase/Meeting Notes/Follow up Meeting Email.md

 Subject:
-Follow up to COOP Tool Meeting Notes with Action Items
+Follow up to COOP Tool  2/3/2023  Meeting Notes with Action Items

-Names,

 This is a follow up to our meeting where we discussed COOP TOOL and identified action items for each of us.
 I wanted to review these action items and ensure that everyone is on the same page.